 - A. National Office.
-The National Office of Job Corps is responsible for establishing national policy for the OA OMS; monitoring the Job Corps Data Center's (JCDC's) issuance of the OA Report Card; tracking performance of OA agencies, distributing information, and providing technical assistance or training as needed; and establishing an administrative low rating to agencies for lack of credible data. - B. Regional Offices.
-Regional Offices are responsible for preparing the Requests for Proposals (RFPs) and awarding the contracts, reviewing data reports, and monitoring OA agency performance as follows: - 1.
+The National Office of Job Corps is responsible for establishing national policy for the OA OMS; monitoring the Job Corps Data Center's (JCDC's) issuance of the OA Report Card; tracking performance of OA providers, distributing information, and providing technical assistance or training as needed; and establishing an administrative low rating to providers for lack of credible data. - B. Regional Offices.
+Regional Offices are responsible for preparing the Requests for Proposals (RFPs) and awarding the contracts, reviewing data reports, and monitoring OA provider performance as follows: - 1.
 RFPs and Contracts.
-Regional Offices ensure that proposals, contracts, and plans comply with the OA Report Card system established herein and that all OA contractor RFPs include language that informs the agency that new arrival quotas are issued each contract year through a unilateral modification (regardless of the base-year period or the award of an option year).
+Regional Offices ensure that proposals, contracts, and plans comply with the OA Report Card system established herein and that all OA contractor RFPs include language that informs the provider that new arrival quotas are issued each contract year through a unilateral modification (regardless of the base-year period or the award of an option year).
 Regional Offices must issue an amendment to the RFP to modify the award document prior to execution.
 Prior to contract award and after the RFP is issued, new arrival quotas are established by the Regional Office.
-Additionally, the Regional Office must ensure that all OA contracts include the monthly arrival quotas that represent realistic expectations of monthly performance based on their past achievements and centers' needs; the Regional Office must also ensure that the arrival quotas are entered into the Financial Management System (FMS) in a timely manner. - 2.
-Data Reports.
-Regional Offices should review and forward electronic National Office data analysis reports to OA agencies and notify both the National Office of Job Corps and JCDC of OA contractor contract changes (locations or service) prior to implementing the change.
+Additionally, due to the enrollment freeze in PY 2012, and subsequent build-up into PY 2013 and 2014, Regional Offices must ensure that all OA contracts include the monthly arrival quotas that represent realistic expectations of monthly performance based on their past achievements and centers' needs.
+The Regional Office must also ensure that the arrival quotas are entered into the Financial Management System (FMS) in a timely manner. - Office data analysis reports to OA providers and notify both the National Office of Job Corps and JCDC of OA contractor contract changes (locations or service) prior to implementing the change.
 Regional Offices must also enter monthly OA arrival quotas into FMS in a timely manner to ensure that data reports contain accurate information.
-They must also maintain and provide annually (or as revised) an
+They must also maintain and provide annually (or as revised) an updated list of OA providers, contact addresses, and codes to the National Office of Job Corps.

-- updated list of OA agencies, contact addresses, and codes to the National Office of Job Corps. - 3.
-Monitoring Agencies.
+- 3. Monitoring Providers.
 Regional Offices must monitor and assess contractor performance against goals using OA Report Card overall ratings for procurement and contract administration activities.
-The Regional Offices should transmit any contractor's explanation of poor performance as part of the Contractor Performance Evaluation System.
+The Regional Offices should transmit any contractor's explanation of poor performance as part of the Contractor Performance Assessment Reporting System.
 Regional Directors will evaluate information submitted by the OA contractor, coupled with an assessment of the contractor's compliance with all other terms and conditions of the contract or agreement.
-Other factors, such as the Office of Inspector General (OIG) audits and special review findings, should also be taken into account in procurement-related decisions. - C. OA Agencies.
-All agencies, whether they are federal, state, or private, providing OA services, as well as centers with OA contractor activities, are responsible for maintaining all documents or automated information necessary for audits of activity.
+Other factors, such as the Office of Inspector General (OIG) audits and special review findings, should also be taken into account in procurement-related decisions. - C. OA Providers.
+All providers, whether they are federal, state, or private, providing OA services, as well as centers with OA contractor activities, are responsible for maintaining all documents or automated information necessary for audits of activity.
 It is critical that accurate data are reported and entered into the Outreach and Admissions Student Input System (OASIS).
 The contractor must ensure that the OA Report Card system is used to provide maximum benefit to Job Corps applicants by immediately notifying JCDC, by e-mail to the Help Desk, of any address, staff, phone, or fax changes (cc: Regional Office).